 Team racing in dinghies is currently the most active part of the club.
 We train with beginners and sailors on the University teams weekly in two-man boats called Fireflies at Bardowie Loch.
 Beginners have the opportunity to complete the RYA Level 2 course over a year, or, if they have some experience, to join the Development Squad, and train every Wednesday.

-We also have four teams which compete in the Scottish Student Sailing (SSS) and British University Sailing Association (BUSA) team racing league events during term time, culminating in the BUSA Team Racing Championship Finals.
-One of our Glasgow teams won the SSS Leagues this year, and two teams qualified and competed successfully at BUSA Finals.
-We are also strong competitors at the BUSA Team Racing Ladies Championship, and at the Irish University Sailing Association's Intervarsity Championship.
+We also have three teams which compete in the Scottish Student Sailing (SSS) and British University Sailing Association (BUSA) team racing league events during term time, culminating in the BUSA Team Racing Championship Finals.

-GUSC have a yachting team who train a couple of times a semester at Port Edgar, and compete in the SSS Yachting Championship, the Crouton Cup, and the Ceilidh Cup.
+GUSC have a yachting team who train a couple of times a semester at the Royal Northern & Clyde Yacht Club in Helensburgh, and compete in the SSS Yachting Championship, the Ceilidh Cup, and BUSA yachting.

-There are also two social events a year: booze cruise, where we sail up the West Coast of Scotland, and over the summer we team up with Summer Sail Week and head to destinations like Croatia and the Greek Islands for an unforgettable week.
+There are also two social events a year: booze cruise, where we sail up the West Coast of Scotland, and over the summer we team up with Summer Sail Week and head to destinations like Croatia and the Greek Islands for an unforgettable week in the sun.